Anak Krakatoa

-Anak Krakatau is a volcanic island in Indonesia.
-On 29 December 1927, Anak Krakatau first emerged from the caldera formed in 1883 by the explosive volcanic eruption that destroyed the island of Krakatoa.
-There has been sporadic eruptive activity at the site since the late 20th century, culminating in a large sector collapse of the volcano, which caused a deadly tsunami in December 2018.
-There has been subsequent activity since.
-Owing to its young age the island is one of several in the area that are of interest to, and the subject of extensive study by volcanologists.
+Anak Krakatoa, or Anak Krakatau (child of Krakatoa), is a volcanic island and an active volcano in Indonesia.
+On 29 December 1927, Anak Krakatoa first emerged from the caldera formed by the explosive volcanic 1883 eruption of Krakatoa that destroyed the island of Krakatoa (Krakatau).
+Sporadic eruptive activity has occurred at the site since the late 20th century.
+A large sector collapse of the volcano occurred on 22 December 2018, causing a deadly tsunami—the 2018 Sunda Strait tsunami.
+There has been subsequent activity since then in the 2020s.
+Anak Krakatoa's 4–6 September 2026 eruption caused a fog of ash in the nearby islands of Java, Sumatra, and other surrounding areas.
+Owing to its young age, the island of Anak Krakatoa is one of several in the area which are of interest to, and the subject of extensive study by, volcanologists.

 History

 Background

-After the cataclysmic eruption of Krakatoa in 1883, Krakatoa Island lost approximately two-thirds of its mass on the northwest side, obliterating the peaks of Perboewatan and Danan, and leaving only the southern half of the island, including the Rakata volcano, as the last remnant of the original island.
+After the cataclysmic eruption of Krakatoa in 1883, Krakatoa Island lost approximately two-thirds of its mass on the northwest side, obliterating the peaks of Perboewatan and Danan, and leaving only the southern half of the island, including the Rakata Volcano, as the last remnant of the original island.
 The lost area became a shallow sea.